smallsunjj/kaggle-transaction-prediction/README.md

 ## Description
 * The competition name is [Santander Customer Transaction Prediction](https://www.kaggle.com/c/santander-customer-transaction-prediction).
 It aims to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
 * The competition start date is February 13 and end date is April 10.
 I will finish my work during this period.
-* According to the given dataset [preview](https://github.com/smallsunjj/kaggle-transaction-prediction/blob/master/DataPreview.png), basically we can see this is a binary classification problem with 200 features.

 ## Timeline
 * Week 1
   * Extract basic features